M-Farmaha/car-rental-app-project/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is in public access.

 ## Acknowledgments

-This project was developed as part of [Your Company's Name] services.
+This project was developed by Max Farmaha in 2023.

-Special thanks to the development team for their dedication and hard work.
+Special thanks to GOIT community for their dedication and hard work.

-Happy travels with Rent-A-Car!
+Happy travels with Сar Rental!

 ## Recommended Browser